Pontifical Academy for Life

-The Pontifical Academy for Life or Pontificia Accademia per la Vita is a Pontifical Academy of the Roman Catholic Church dedicated to promoting the Church's consistent life ethic.
+The Pontifical Academy for Life or Pontificia Accademia per la Vita is a Pontifical Academy of the Catholic Church dedicated to promoting the Church's consistent life ethic.
 It also does related research on bioethics and Catholic moral theology.
+The academy was founded in 1994.
+Its members are selected by the pope and are to represent different branches of biomedical sciences to promote the Church's life ethic.

 Constitution

-Founded in 1994, the Academy is dedicated to "study, information and formation on the principal problems of biomedicine and of law, relative to the promotion and defense of life, above all in the direct relation that they have with Christian morality and the directives of the Church's Magisterium".
+Founded in 1993, the Academy is dedicated to "study, information and formation on the principal problems of biomedicine and of law, relative to the promotion and defense of life, above all in the direct relation that they have with Christian morality and the directives of the Church's Magisterium".

 Though the Academy is considered an autonomous entity, it is linked to the Pontifical Council for Pastoral Assistance to Health Care Workers and various other dicasteries of the Roman Curia.

 The Academy members are named by the pope.
 They are selected to represent different branches of biomedical sciences and ethics which are closely linked with problems concerning the promotion and defense of life.
 There are also ad honorem members and corresponding members who work in the Academy's institutes and centers of study.

 The Academy is responsible for the development and promotion of many of the Catholic teachings on questions of medical ethics including procreation, IVF, gene therapy, euthanasia and abortion.
 It was also responsible for forming, in part, the Church's response to sexual abuse allegations.